-This is the first post I’ll be sharing as part of my #gratefulbraveawesome series, looking back at what I’m most thankful for in 2022 and some of the people who’ve inspired me the most.
+This is the first post I’ll be sharing as part of my #gratefulbraveawesome series.

 Earlier this year, I spent three whole days away from coordinating therapy appointments, monitoring tube feeds, and arguing with insurance companies.